Alvinzhafif/advprog-module6/README.md

         stream.write_all(response.as_bytes()).unwrap();
 ```
 Here, for processing the response I used a few if statements.
-If the request process the root or `/` of the server hence it will direct to the `hello.html`.
+If the request processes the root or `/` of the server hence it will direct to the `hello.html`.
 If they are not accessing the root then they will be directed to a different html namely `404.html`.
-However, there is a few repetition of if and elses here as they are responsible for reading and writing contents onto the stream, hence why we need to refactor the code to make it more concise.
+However, there are a few repetitions of if and else here as they are responsible for reading and writing contents onto the stream, hence why we need to refactor the code to make it more concise.

 #### After Refactoring